aclysma/skulpin/README.md

 ## Status

-For now this is a proof-of-concept.
+Originally this was just a proof-of-concept, but it is now being used .
 I think there is desire for a simple entry point to drawing on the screen, and that this approach can provide a good balance of performance, features, and ease-of-use for many applications.

 Flutter, Google's new UI framework, uses a Skia + Vulkan stack to achieve 60+ FPS on mobile devices.
 So I expect this